03.05.2025Articles

 The use of enzymes goes back to ancient times:

-- Traditional Methods: These methods relied on the natural presence of enzymes to turn sugars into alcohol or acids, improving food preservation and flavor.
+• Traditional Methods: These methods relied on the natural presence of enzymes to turn sugars into alcohol or acids, improving food preservation and flavour.

 A number of enzymes were and are used in food production: